Reanna1211/portfolio/RollerCoasterAnalysis/README.md

 * Visualisations: Various types of visualisations, including bar charts, scatter plots, and pie charts, to help understand roller coaster attributes.
 * Interactivity: Functions that allow users to specify different parameters (e.g., roller coasters, variables such as speed or height) for analysis.

+**Project Goals**
+1. Explore Key Roller Coaster Attributes:
+* Analyse and visualise key attributes of roller coasters, such as speed, height, length, seating types, number of inversions, and operational status, to uncover patterns and trends.

+2. Understand the Relationship Between Features:
+* Investigate how different attributes, like speed and height, correlate with one another.
+Create visual representations (e.g., scatter plots) to explore these relationships in-depth.

+3. Track Roller Coaster Rankings Over Time:
+* Use historical ranking data to track the performance of individual roller coasters over the years and compare different coasters to identify trends in popularity.

+4. Provide Insights on Seating Types and Ride Characteristics:
+* Analyse how different seating types (e.g., sit-down, suspended) affect the average height, speed, and length of coasters, providing insights into design preferences and ride experiences.

+5. Examine Operational Status of Coasters:
+* Investigate the proportion of roller coasters that are still operating versus those that have been permanently closed.
+Understand how this impacts the overall roller coaster landscape.

+6. Enhance Data Visualisation Skills:
+* Use various visualisation techniques (histograms, bar charts, pie charts, scatter plots) to effectively present the data and insights in a clear and engaging manner.

+7. Create a Flexible Analysis Framework:
+* Develop functions that allow for easy analysis of different roller coasters and attributes, enabling users to tailor the analysis to their specific interests (e.g., comparing coasters by speed or examining trends in seating types).

+8. Showcase Data Science Skills:
+* Demonstrate proficiency in data processing, analysis, and visualisation using Python libraries like Pandas and Matplotlib, while ensuring that the analysis is easily understandable for a non-technical audience.

 **Analyses Performed**

 1. Ranking Over Time: